 General Manager Mining

-Martin-Devid Herrenknecht, General Manager Mining, sees in the project the roots of a future-oriented collaboration between Herrenknecht AG and Redpath Deilmann.
+Martin-Devid Herrenknecht, General Manager Mining, sees in the project the roots of a future-oriented collaboration between Herrenknecht and Redpath Deilmann.
 “Our partners understood the technology exactly and set up the logistics and operations masterfully,” says Herrenknecht.
 “This was particularly evident in the critical interfaces between our machine and the technology specific to shaft construction.”